KabukiStarship/KabukiToolkit/source/kabuki/gl/include/readme.md

-# Graphics Module
+# kabuki::gl
-This module is contains the \_g namespace for programming graphical applications.
+This module is contains the kabuki::gl Graphics Library.

 ## Development